-- What will be the likely results if you do not have the operation?
+- What will be the likely results if you do not have the surgery?

-- What are the basic procedures involved in the operation?
+- What are the basic procedures involved in the surgery?

-- Will any other surgeons be assisting your surgeon during your procedure, and what task will they perform?
+- Will any other surgeons be assisting your surgeon during your procedure, and what tasks will they perform?

 - What are the risks?

-- How is the operation expected to improve your health or quality of life?
+- How is the surgery expected to improve your health or quality of life?